-The Company's wholly-owned subsidiaries, HMS Funding I LLC ("HMS Funding"), HMS Equity Holding, LLC ("HMS Equity Holding") and HMS Equity Holding II, Inc. ("HMS Equity Holding II") were each organized as Delaware limited liability companies.
+The Company has three wholly-owned subsidiaries.
+HMS Funding I LLC ("HMS Funding") and HMS Equity Holding, LLC ("HMS Equity Holding") were both organized as Delaware limited liability companies and HMS Equity Holding II, Inc. ("HMS Equity Holding II") was organized as a Delaware corporation.
 HMS Funding was created pursuant to the EverBank Credit Facility (as defined below in Note 5 - Borrowings) in order to function as a "Structured Subsidiary," which is permitted to incur debt outside of the EverBank Credit Facility since it is not a guarantor under the EverBank Credit Facility.
 HMS Equity Holding and HMS Equity Holding II, which have elected to be taxable entities, primarily hold equity investments in certain portfolio companies which are "pass through" entities for tax purposes.

 The business of the Company is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), under an Investment Advisory and Administrative Services Agreement dated May 31, 2012 (as amended, the "Investment Advisory Agreement").
 The Company and the Adviser have retained MSC Adviser I, LLC (the "Sub-Adviser"), a wholly owned subsidiary of Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC, as the Company's investment sub-adviser, pursuant to an Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement"), to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the Company's investment portfolio and provide certain ongoing administrative services to the Adviser.
 The Adviser and the Sub-Adviser are collectively referred to as the "Advisers," and each is registered as an investment adviser under the Investment Advisers Act of 1940, as amended.
 Upon the execution of the Sub-Advisory Agreement, Main Street became an affiliate of the Company.
-The Company has engaged Hines Securities, Inc. (the

-"Dealer Manager"), an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
+The Company engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
 The Dealer Manager is responsible for marketing the Company's common stock.